Tips on Buying Second Hand Camera and Equipment in Singapore

 Story 2: Guilty foreign seller

-I was looking for a Canon 24-70mm F2.8L mark one camera lens through forum and eventually found one seller, Hua, trying to sell one at quite a good price.
-The seller insisted to meet at Ang Mo Kio and I made my trip all the way down, thinking it was a good bargain since he had described it as "good condition and clean".
+I was looking for a Canon 24-70mm F2.8L mark one camera lens through a forum and eventually found one seller, Hua, trying to sell one at quite a good price.
+The seller insisted to meet at Ang Mo Kio and I made my trip down, thinking it was a good bargain since he had described it as "good condition and clean".

 The seller turned up earlier than the meeting time and I thought all was good.
 He started speaking in English and I thought he was an Indonesian Chinese who happened to be not able to speak well in the language (their first language was Bahasa).
-At certain points of time, I could not figure out what he was talking about.
-When I noticed that there was a major problem with the lens and was discussing with my friend right in front of him, he suddenly started speaking in Chinese and I realised he was a PRC Chinese.
+Sometimes, I could not figure out what he was talking about.
+When I noticed that there was a major problem with the lens and was discussing it with my friend right in front of him, he suddenly started speaking in Chinese and I realised he was a PRC Chinese.

 -